vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 On 2024-02-07, I skipped exercise as it was raining till the afternoon and the sidewalks were stil wet in the evening.

+## 2024-02-08: continued to skip strength exercises

+On 2024-02-08, I was able to jog again, so now I could do strength exercises.
+However, a bunch of stuff came up and I wasn't able to get to the strength exercises in time.